Welcome Message from Subha Madhavan and Nicholas Anderson

-The Joint Summits on Translational Science will consist of the Summit on Translational Bioinformatics (TBI) on April 7-9 followed by the Summit on Clinical Research Informatics (CRI) on April 9-11.
-As in years past, the “bridge day” on April 9 will focus on topics of interest to both communities.
+AMIA is pleased to announce that the seventh annual Joint Summits on Translational Science will be held in San Francisco, with the Summit on Translational Bioinformatics (TBI) on March 21-23 followed by the Summit on Clinical Research Informatics (CRI) on March 22-24.

 The Joint Summits serve as the primary forum to connect with leaders in the field of informatics who are advancing translational science at the nexus of bioinformatics and clinical research.
 The theme of the 2016 Joint Summits is driving discovery and dissemination of precision medicine to improve patient and population health outcomes.